 This is perhaps one of the best things we did.
-I used to turn over SO much until we got a bed that worked for me.
-I was so happy when Tomorrow Sleep decided to partner with me and send me a free bed to try!
+I used to turn over SO much until we got a bed that was comfortable for me.
+I was happy when Tomorrow Sleep decided to partner with me and send me a free bed to try!
 You can see how easy it was to unbox in my other post.

 Tomorrow Sleep is powered by Serta Simmons, the largest bedding manufacturer in North America.
 They make the best hybrid mattress!
 It’s actually a memory foam hybrid mattress with coils on the bottom and memory foam on top.
 There are two types, a medium soft and a medium firm that comes in a box and has a 10-year warranty and 100-day satisfaction guarantee.

 The bed itself is amazing.
 I had no sore hips whatsoever.
 It has temperature regulating material too!
 And, on a side note, even my dad who slept on it for two weeks solid said it was awesome.
 He is looking for a new bed and said he might just buy the same one.

 This is hard for me.
 My exercise is walking three little kids 10-15 minutes to our closest park, and then home.
 But even stretching wakes me up SO much if I just don’t get out.
 I feel so much more awake.

 It’s my goal to get back into my video workouts, starting even with just some daily squats and push-ups because of how much more alert it makes me feel.
 My favorite all time video I’ve done after kids is Jillian Michael’s No More Trouble Zones.
 I really like that it’s short and that I can do one of each round instead of two when I’m out of shape.

 7. Trade off who sleeps in on the weekends